Rajat-Dabade/chetana-education-society/DEPLOYMENT.md

 ## 📋 Prerequisites

 - Hostinger VPS with root/SSH access
-- Domain name pointed to your VPS IP
+- VPS IP address (or domain name if you have one)
 - Basic knowledge of Linux commands

+> **Note:** You can deploy using your VPS IP address.
+You can add a domain later and update the configuration.

 ---